October 1, 2016

 Special Places 2000 is viewed as a substantive government failure and has become a major disappointment, with the environmental community’s suspicions of the process realized in the provincial government’s continued commitment to the interests of industry over environmental protection.

-By this time, most environmental groups have withdrawn from the Special Places 2000 process and have given up hope in the initiative.
+By June, most environmental groups have withdrawn from the Special Places 2000 process and have given up hope in the initiative.

 AWA, CPAWS Edmonton, and FAN write the Alberta Ministries of Environment and Resource Development a letter requesting that they halt the sale of leases for oil and gas activities within Milk River Natural Area and Chinchaga Wildland Park.
 The groups threaten to request public hearings should the government ignore their request and proceed with this sale.